dietrichl-cyber/dietrichl-cyber.github.io/cv.md

 - Plant Microscopic Anatomy (University of Basel; University of Muenster)
 - Plant Biodiversity (University of Basel; University of Muenster)
 - Numerous High School classes in Biology and Chemistry

+## Further qualifications
+- Certificate in Funding Aqcuisition from the Graduate Center of Scoial, Economic and Law Sciences (Justus Liebig University Giessen)
+  (running)
+- Certificate in Business Management and Business Administration (Fernuniversität Hagen) 07/2018

 ## Talks & Conference Contributions
 ... yet to be compiled ...